metio/yosql/yosql-website/content/sql/frontmatter.md

 WHERE   id = :userId
 ```

+The `repository` field takes the [basePackageName]() into account, e.g. you could shorten the above example to just `YourRepository` if your base package is `com.example.persistence`.
+If your repository starts with the base package already, it won't be added twice.

 ## vendor

 The `vendor` field can be used to assign a SQL statement to a specific database vendor.
 Use `vendor` in case you are writing SQL statements that are different for each database.
 We recommend, to provide a vendor-less statement as a fallback, in order to support as many databases as possible.